EnviroDIY/LoRa_AT/README.md

 In the [OSI model](https://en.wikipedia.org/wiki/OSI_model), that's [layer 4](http://www.tcpipguide.com/free/t_TransportLayerLayer4.htm) (or 5 for SSL).
 HTTP (GET/POST), MQTT, and most of the other functions you probably want to use live up at [layer 7](http://www.tcpipguide.com/free/t_ApplicationLayerLayer7.htm).
 This means that you need to either manually code the top layer or use another library (like [HTTPClient](https://github.com/arduino-libraries/ArduinoHttpClient) or [PubSubClient](https://pubsubclient.knolleary.net/)) to do it for you.
-Tools like [PostMan](https://www.postman.com/) also show layer 7, not layer 4/5 like TinyGSM.
+Tools like [PostMan](https://www.postman.com/) also show layer 7, not layer 4/5 like TinyLoRa.
 If you are successfully connecting to a server, but getting responses of "bad request" (or no response), the issue is probably your formatting.
 Here are some tips for writing layer 7 (particularly HTTP request) manually:
 - Look at the "WebClient" example